Degree sequence condition for Hamiltonicity in tough graphs: Proof of Theorem

 \section{Proof of Theorem~\ref{main}}

 We will need the following result by Bauer et al.~\cite{bauer1995long} and our closure lemma for $t$-tough graphs with $t\ge 4$.

-\begin{THM} Let $t \ge 0$ be any real number and $G$ be a $t$-tough graph on $n \ge 3$ vertices .
+\begin{THM} Let $t \ge 0$ be any real number and $G$ be a $t$-tough graph on $n \ge 3$ vertices.
 If $\delta(G) > \frac{n}{t+1} - 1$, then $G$ is Hamiltonian. \end{THM}

 The following toughness closure concept was given by Ho\`ang and Robin~\cite{hoang2024closure}.
 Let $t \geq 1$ be an integer, and $G$ be a $t$-tough graph on $n \geq 3$ vertices.
 Then the $t$-closure of $G$ is formed by repeatedly adding edges joining vertices $x$ and $y$ such that $x$ and $y$ are non-adjacent in the current graph and their degree sum is at least $n-t$ in the current graph, until no such pair remains.
-By the same argument as showing that the Hamiltonian closure of a graph is well defined (e.g., see~\cite[Lemma 4.4.2]{Bonday-and-Murty-Book}), the $t$-closure of $G$ is well defined.
-Thus by Theorem~\ref{thm:t-closure}, we will consider the $t$-closure of $G$ instead when we prove Theorem~\ref{main}.
-Once the closed lemma is established, the proof of Theorem~\ref{main} follows a standard argument, akin to that in Ho\`ang and Robin's work~\cite{hoang2024closure}.
+By the same argument that shows that the Hamiltonian closure of a graph is well defined (e.g., see~\cite[Lemma 4.4.2]{Bonday-and-Murty-Book}), the $t$-closure of $G$ is well defined.
+Thus by Theorem~\ref{thm:t-closure}, we will consider the $t$-closure of $G$ instead of $G$ itself when we prove Theorem~\ref{main}.
+Once the closure lemma is established, the proof of Theorem~\ref{main} follows a standard argument, akin to that in Ho\`ang and Robin's work~\cite{hoang2024closure}.

 \proof[Proof of Theorem~\ref{main}]